-- S-Tier: Crossroads, Moscow, Nuketown ’84, Raid, The Pines, Standoff, Yamantau, Hijacked, Echelon, The Slums, Rush
+- S-Tier: Crossroads, Diesel, Moscow, Nuketown ’84, Raid, The Pines, Standoff, Yamantau, Hijacked, Echelon, The Slums, Rush

-- A-Tier: Checkmate, Garrison
+- A-Tier: Checkmate, Collateral, Miami Strike, Zoo

-- B-Tier: Apocalypse, Armada, Express, Miami Strike, Satellite
+- B-Tier: Apocalypse, Armada, Express, Satellite, Garrison

 - C-Tier: Cartel, Miami

-#14 – Miami
+#23 – Miami

-#13 – Cartel
+#22 – Cartel

 For that reason, it has to remain low on the list, even with its Season 2 makeover.

-#12 – Armada
+#21 – Armada

 The idea of Armada is probably a little better than its actual execution.
-It definitely has plenty of fun moments especially skirmishes under the ship, but it’s too easy for people in the middle section to trap the other team in their spawn.
+It definitely has plenty of fun moments (especially skirmishes under the ship), but it’s too easy for people in the middle section to trap the other team in their spawn.

 We think having three mini-ships side-by-side that all connect to each other could’ve made for some incredible sniping battles and great maneuverability.

-#11 – Satellite
+#20 – Satellite

-#10 – Apocalypse
+#19 – Apocalypse

 It’s far too easy to be spawn-trapped with Apocalypse and there seem to be no mid-range fights.
 You either exit a doorway, turn a corner or stare down a channel, and that’s it.
 There was potential here.

-#8 – Garrison
+#17 – Garrison

 A very Call of Duty-style map with a big warehouse featuring tanks everywhere.

 All three channels are viable options with the whole map being used at all times.
 It’s not spectacular, but it’s not bad either – maybe a bit generic.
 Also, you can practically see each spawn from either end, leading to a lot of annoying camping and stagnant games – especially Kill Confirmed.

-#6 – Checkmate
+#13 – Checkmate

 Again, it bears a striking resemblance to Garrison (maybe too much) in that you’re in a gigantic hangar.
 Only this time there’s a lengthy plane plonked right in the middle of it.

 Action in the plane is generally 50/50, and it’s all-around the plane where the best action takes place with around its make or break choke points.
 Cover is placed strategically enough so that you can have tense ‘peak’ fights at a decent distance.

-#5 – Moscow
+#9 – Moscow

 Wherever you spawn in Moscow, it always feels like there are umpteen ways to go.
 There are multiple hot areas for combat including the golden statue, the escalators, and outside with the opposing windows.
 It’s a great map that is equally liberating.

-It also received a much-needed downsizing that has helped to tighten it up and improve the spawn locations.
+It also received a much-needed downsizing that helped to tighten it up and improve the spawn locations.

-#4 – Nuketown ’84
+#8 – Nuketown ’84

 What hasn’t been said about Nuketown already?
 It’s fast, it’s frantic, lesser-skilled players can achieve high kill counts, and it’s just fun chaos.

-#3 – Raid
+#4 – Raid